dearshrewdwit/boolean-uk-react-greengrocers/README.md

     - If an item's quantity equals zero it is removed from the cart
 - A user can view the current total in their cart

-## Instructions
+## Core Requirements

+- Create a diagram of your component hierarchy before starting to code.
+Add this diagram to the root directory
+- Annotate your diagram by adding what state each component needs to manage - React State or React Props
 - Create all the components you need, using the templates as a reference
 - Create all the pieces of the state you need, using the example provided
 - Add all the event listeners you need to make the page reactive

-## Tips

-- Create a diagram of your component hierarchy before starting to code
-- Annotate your diagram by adding what state each component needs to manage - React State or React Props

 ## Extension 1